jzonthemtn/big-data-cloudformation/README.md

 ### `nifi.template`

 This template creates a three node NiFi cluster with one instance per subset.
 Once the stack has been successfully created NiFi will be available at http://public-ip:8080/nifi.

+### `zeppelin.template`

+This template creates a single EC2 instance running Zeppelin.
+Once the stack has been successfully created you can access Zeppelin at http://public-ip:8080.
+Applications like Spark, Pig, and others can be install manually.